ViSTA: Visual Storytelling using Multi-modal Adapters for Text-to-Image Diffusion Models: Experiments

 \subsection{Results}

-We evaluate our proposed method on two different dataset with different settings, StorySalon~\cite{storygen} which does not contain recurring characters, while FlintStonesSV~\cite{flintstonessv} has seven recurring characters.
-For both dataset, the first text-image pair is given as an initial reference.
-Afterwards, the generated frames serve as history for further generations.
-Table~\ref{tab:main} presents the quantitative results on the E-book partition of the StorySalon test dataset, which contains 451 stories and 14 frames per story on average.
+Table~\ref{tab:main} presents the quantitative results on the E-book partition of the StorySalon test dataset.
 As shown, SDXL-Prompt achieves the highest scores on CLIP-T and TIFA, demonstrating strong alignment with the input text prompt.
-However, without access to the history image or text, it performs poorly on CLIP-I and FID, indicating low visual consistency across frames.
+However, without access to the history image or text, SDXL-Prompt performs poorly on CLIP-I and FID, indicating low visual consistency across frames.
 In contrast, IP-Adapter, which is conditioned solely on history images, achieves significantly better image-image similarity and fidelity but at the cost of degraded text-image alignment, due to the absence of detailed textual guidance of the history.
 The state-of-the-art method, StoryGen, provides a more balanced performance, but it still struggles to fully leverage both text and image history.

-Our proposed model, ViSTA, which conditions history text and image, outperforms StoryGen, a state-of-the-art model, across all metrics, demonstrating its effectiveness in preserving both text alignment and image consistency.
+Our proposed model, ViSTA, which conditions history text and image, outperforms StoryGen, a state-of-the-art model, across all metrics, demonstrating the effectiveness in preserving both text alignment and image consistency.
 Moreover, ViSTA employs a lightweight adapter without modifying the diffusion model architecture or requiring full fine-tuning, further highlighting its efficiency and practical applicability in generating high-quality story images.

+We also compared the inference time (in seconds) for each method under the same hardware setting (one L40S GPU).
+Note that StoryGen is based on SD v1.5, which uses a smaller backbone than SDXL but incorporates an auto-regressive generation module that has a significant 7.3x increase on inference time.
+In contrast, our method is built on SDXL and introduces only a lightweight history adapter, resulting in a minimal increase in runtime--just 1.1x (0.5 seconds) more than vanilla SDXL.
+Compared to IP-Adapter, ViSTA achieves comparable efficiency while delivering improved character consistency and narrative alignment.